zng-ui/zng/TODO/topics/Installer.md

 # Installer TODO

 * Crate to generate Windows installers.
-* Out interest is custom installer UI, ideally intergrade with something external that actually implements the install process.
+* Our interest is custom installer UI, ideally intergrade with something external that actually implements the install process.
+    - See Inno Setup, WiX.